 Breckenridge is a wonderful vacation destination at any time of the year.
 It’s busiest during the middle of the summer and throughout the winter season, but don’t let that sway you – those are very fun times of the year to visit.

-The spring and fall seasons are a bit more low-key if that’s what you seek.
-Either way, Breckenridge is a destination that is primarily known for winter sports, but which remains active, lively, and happening all year, so plan your trip any time you wish to go and you won’t be disappointed.
+If that’s what you seek, the spring and fall seasons are a bit more low-key.
+Either way, Breckenridge is a destination that is primarily known for winter sports, but which remains active, lively, and happening all year, so plan your trip any time you wish to go, and you won’t be disappointed.

 - What to Bring on a Camping Trip with Friend

 - Most Haunted Hotels in Colorado to Visit

 - Cheap Places to Visit in the US